percona/pmm/source/qan-query-time-distribution.rst

 Query Time Distribution Graph
 --------------------------------------------------------------------------------

-Selecting a query is selected in |qan| displays a breakdown of the time spent by the database engine on various activities.
+Selecting a query is selected in QAN displays a breakdown of the time spent by the database engine on various activities.

 - :guilabel:`Query time distribution` is a horizontal bar with colored segments.
 Each segment represents the relative proportion of time on the labeled activity.